 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a Nursing Assistant
+The Job of a Certified Nursing Assistant

 - Administering basic services to patients

 - Checking patient's vital signs

 - Keeping a record of patient's health status